Dražen Erdemović

-Dražen Erdemović (Дражен Ердемовић; born 25 November 1971) is a Bosnian Croat former soldier who fought during the Bosnian War for the Army of Republika Srpska (VRS) and was later sentenced for his participation in the 1995 Srebrenica genocide.
+Dražen Erdemović (Дражен Ердемовић; born 25 November 1971) is a Bosnian former soldier who fought during the Bosnian War for the Army of Republika Srpska (VRS) and was later sentenced for his participation in the 1995 Srebrenica genocide.

 Background

-Erdemović was born in Tuzla, Bosnia and Herzegovina, Yugoslavia to a Croat mother and a Serb father.
+Erdemović was born in Tuzla, Bosnia and Herzegovina, Yugoslavia to a Croat mother and a Croat father.
 A Tito sympathizer, at the 1990 Bosnian general election, he voted for the Union of Reform Forces.
 He served his military service in Belgrade since December 1990.
 After joining the Yugoslav People's Army (JNA), he took part in the Battle of Vukovar while stationed in Petrovci and Marinci.
 After completing his military service, he returned from Belgrade to Tuzla in March 1992, where he was harassed for fighting on the "Chetnik" side in Vukovar.
 In May, he was drafted to the Army of the Republic of Bosnia and Herzegovina (ARBiH), which he was a member of between July and October.

 In November or December 1992, Erdemović joined the 115th Brigade "Nikola Šubić Zrinski" of the Croatian Defence Council (HVO).
 Rebellious during his HVO service, Erdemović tried to smuggle 76 Serb civilians from the Tuzla area over Majevica to Republika Srpska in October 1993.
 He was caught and incarcerated by both HVO and ARBiH.
 Receiving a five-day leave from the former, he uses it to flee to Republika Srpska on 3 November 1993.

 While in Republika Srpska, he spent time in Bijeljina, Janja, Vrbas (Serbia), Srbinje and Balatun.
 Desperate for money to escape to Switzerland with his Serb wife and newborn son, Erdemović joined the VRS 10th Sabotage Detachment, a part of the Army of Republika Srpska (VRS), in Bijeljina.